makigumo/MIPSCPU/README.md

 * Disassembly should mostly work (with mnemonic and operand formatting)
 * Branch typing is incomplete (still need to figure out the different `DISASM_BRANCH_*` types)
 * NOPping should work
+* (macOS) Building the `Release` target results in a not working plugin (https://github.com/makigumo/MIPSCPU/issues/1).

 ## TODO